VadimGush/utility/README.md

 # utilities

-C++ utilities library which I use in every project.
+C++ header-only utility library which I use in every project.
 All headers are placed in `/include/utils` directory.

  * `types.h` - aliases for primitive types
  * `bits.h` - utils to work with binary values